-Marin Oaks High School is a student-centered community that focuses on social/emotional wellness, credit recovery, and academics in an enriched, supportive atmosphere.
-In this personalized learning environment, students experience a sense of belonging, develop belief in themselves, and acquire 21st century skills that enable them to become contributing members of society.
+Marin Oaks High School is a student-centered community that focuses on wellness, credit recovery, and academics.
+This personalized learning environment fosters a sense of belonging and self-agency to empower students to become valuable members of society.

-School-wide Learner Outcomes (SLOs)

-Credit recovery

-- regain lost credits - earn a high school diploma

-Academics
+NUSD Graduate Profile

+Character, Communicator, Conscientious Learner, Culturally Competent, Collaborator, Critical Thinker

-- be able to think critically and apply information, knowledge and skills to solve problems in an academic environment and a professional work setting - be lifelong learners who have defined plans for their future - demonstrate competency in all 6 Cs (Communication, Conscientious Learner, Collaboration, Critical Thinking, Cultural Competence, and Character) as part of their Graduate Profile - be prepared for success in a post-secondary setting by demonstrating the ability to use written and oral English language effectively
+Credit Recovery Students will: • regain lost credits. • earn a high school diploma.
+Academics Students will: be able to think critically and apply information, knowledge, and skills to solve problems in an academic environment and a professional work setting. become lifelong learners with defined plans for the future. demonstrate competency in all 6 C's (Communicator, Conscientious Learner, Collaborator, Critical Thinker, Culturally Competent, and Character) as part of their Graduate Profile. be prepared for success in a post-secondary setting by demonstrating the ability to learn and grow across academic disciplines. effectively use written and oral English language.
+R esponsibility Students will: be held accountable for their own actions by adhering to the Marin Oaks Commitment to Excellence. learn to manage time effectively by demonstrating punctuality and excellent attendance. learn to make healthy choices by participating in one or more of the Marin Oaks enrichment and wellness programs. have opportunities to contribute to the community through participation in internships and volunteer services.
+E motional Wellness Students will: transition successfully into Marin Oaks by demonstrating improvement in academics, attendance, and participation. will learn to set and meet challenging, achievable, and necessary academic and personal goals. earn access to reward programs (e.g., College Club) by demonstrating hard work, responsibility, and academic improvement. have access to wellness resources and experiences to aid the development of a growth mindset and a resilient character.

-Responsibility

-- contribute to the community through participation in internships and volunteer services - learn to manage time effectively, by demonstrating punctuality and excellent attendance - be held accountable for their own actions by adhering to the Marin Oaks Commitment to Excellence - learn to make healthy choices by participating in one or more of the Marin Oaks after-school enrichment and wellness programs

-Effort

-- successfully transition into Marin Oaks by demonstrating improvements in academics, attendance, and participation - earn access to reward programs (e.g. College Club) by demonstrating hard work, responsibility, and academic improvements